DKiloDesigns/CreatorFlow/creatorflow-app/README.md

 npm run check:ports
 ```

-This will scan your codebase for any hardcoded `localhost:3000` or `localhost:3001` references and warn you if any are found.
+This will scan your codebase for any hardcoded `localhost:3001` references and warn you if any are found.
 Update them to use environment variables or the correct port as needed.